-The FAA has applied the Criteria of Adverse Effect (36 CFR 800.5[a]) for the undertaking to complete the LAX Master Plan Project.
-Alternative C is being considered for the undertaking.
-The FAA concludes that the Preferred Alternative, Alternative C, will have No Adverse Effect on the historic properties identified within the APE.
-The effect will not be adverse with the implementation of the recommended mitigation measures below.
-Therefore, a Memorandum of Agreement (MOA) is not necessary for this undertaking.
-The FAA seeks concurrence from the State Historic Preservation Officer in this Finding of No Adverse Effect (36 CFR 800.5[b]).
+The FAA has applied the Criteria of Adverse Effect (36 CFR 800.5[a]) for the undertaking to implement and complete Alternative D. Alternative D is being considered as the preferred undertaking.
+The FAA concludes that Alternative D will have No Adverse Effect on the historic properties identified within the Composite APE.
+The effect will not be adverse with the implementation of the recommended mitigation measures listed below.
+Therefore, a Memorandum of Agreement (MOA) is not necessary to implement this undertaking.
+The FAA seeks concurrence from SHPO in this Finding of No Adverse Effect (36 CFR 800.5[b]).

-If LAWA and subsequently the FAA select a development alternative that creates an adverse effect on historic properties listed in or eligible for the National Register, a Memorandum of Agreement will be prepared that will address measures to reduce and/or mitigate these impacts.
+If LAWA, and subsequently the FAA, selects a development alternative that creates an adverse effect on historic properties listed in or eligible for the National Register, a MOA will be drafted that will address measures to reduce and/or mitigate those adverse impacts.

-4.1.1 Alternative A - Fifth Runway, North Airfield
+4.1.1 Alternative D - Enhanced Safety and Security Plan